-The GS2961A has the ability to transmit 10-bit parallel video data with a DDR (Dual Data Rate) pixel clock over a single-ended interface.
+The GS2960A has the ability to transmit 10-bit parallel video data with a DDR (Dual Data Rate) pixel clock over a single-ended interface.
 DDR Mode can be enabled when the SDI data bandwidth is 3Gb/s.
 In this case, the 10-bit parallel data rate is 297Mb/s, and the frequency of the DDR clock is 148.5MHz (10-bit output in 3G mode).

 The DDR pixel clock avoids the need to operate a high-drive pixel clock at 297MHz.
-This reduces power consumption, clock drive strength, and noise generation, and precludes from generating excessive EMI had PCLK on the board have to run at 297MHz.
+This reduces power consumption, clock drive strength, and noise generation.
 It also enables easier board routing and avoids the need to use the higher-speed I/Os on FPGAs, which may require more expensive speed grades.

-Figure 4-8 and Figure 4-9 show how the DDR interface operates.
+Figure 4-7 and Figure 4-8 show how the DDR interface operates.
 The pixel clock is transmitted at half the data rate, and the interleaved data is sampled at the receiver on both clock edges.

-Figure 4-8:DDR Video Interface - 3G Level A
+Figure 4-7: DDR Video Interface - 3G Level A

-Figure 4-9:DDR Video Interface - 3G Level B
+Figure 4-8: DDR Video Interface - 3G Level B

-The GS2961A has the ability to shift the Setup/Hold window on the receive interface, by using an on-chip delay line to shift the phase of PCLK with respect to the data bus.
+The GS2960A has the ability to shift the Setup/Hold window on the receive interface, by using an on-chip delay line to shift the phase of PCLK with respect to the data bus.